 10. Boats and Submarines

 Hydrogen fuel cells have found their way into a number of marine applications.
 Some boats like the Energy Observer even use onboard solar panels and wind turbines to generate their own hydrogen for a fuel cell system.
-For military stealth submarines like the German Type 212, hydrogen fuel cells offer an alternative to nuclear power with long range, silent cruising, and low exhaust heat.
+For military stealth submarines like the German Type 212, hydrogen fuel cells offer an alternative to nuclear power with long-range, silent cruising, and low exhaust heat.

 Safety Challenges Posed by Hydrogen Fuel Cell Systems

-• Infrastructure: Cities, highways, airports and more will require significant infrastructure changes to accommodate hydrogen storage, transportation and refueling.
+Cities, highways, airports and more will require significant infrastructure changes to accommodate hydrogen storage, transportation and refueling.
 Handling of hydrogen on such a large scale represents logistical challenges and fire/explosion hazards.

 WHA Supports Hydrogen Fuel Cell Technology

-For decades, WHA has worked with industry to overcome the safety challenges associated with hydrogen.
+For decades, WHA has worked with industry partners to overcome the safety challenges associated with hydrogen.
 Our scientists and engineers are intimately familiar with the unique risks of hydrogen, having been involved in the creation of multiple global standards.

-WHA Mechanical and Forensic Engineer, Dr. Dani Murphy, also brings a wealth of experience from NREL (National Renewable Energy Laboratory) where she was involved in research for hydrogen fuel cells and infrastructure, including filing station design and safety.
+Many of WHA’s founding engineers began their careers at NASA, including WHA’s Principal Chemist, Dr Harold Beeson.
+WHA Mechanical and Forensic Engineer, Dr. Dani Murphy, also brings a wealth of experience from the National Renewable Energy Laboratory, where she was involved in research for hydrogen fuel cells and infrastructure.

-We have partnered with both government and private organizations to provide failure analysis, hazard analysis and design support, custom testing, and technical training for hydrogen.
+What’s more, WHA continues to partner with both government and private organizations to provide failure analysis, hazard analysis and design support, custom testing, and technical training for hydrogen.